pasqal-io/qadence/docs/development/architecture.md

 ## Differentiation with parameter shift rules (PSR)

-In Qadence, parameter shift rules are implemented by extending the PyTorch autograd engine using custom `Function` objects.
-The implementation is based on this PyTorch [guide](https://pytorch.org/docs/stable/notes/extending.html).
+In Qadence, parameter shift rules are applied by implementing a custom `torch.autograd.Function` class for PyTorch and the `custom_vjp` in the Jax Engine, respectively.

 A custom PyTorch `Function` looks like this: